VCU Provost's Office

 Scope and Nature of Work

-Fellows working in each of the three focus areas will collaborate with their supervising vice provost to determine the scope and nature of their fellowship work for the year.
+Fellows working in each of the four focus areas will collaborate with their supervising vice provost to determine the scope and nature of their fellowship work for the year.
 Fellows are expected to contribute the amount of effort towards fellowship work equivalent to one 3-credit course buyout for the academic year (i.e, across two academic semesters).

 Fellows are expected to participate in an orientation meeting during the first month of their fellowship start date.
 The meeting provides an opportunity for Fellows to meet each other, review the program goals, overview each Fellow’s goals and develop a schedule for the fellowship.